Click to Skip Ahead

 Training

 Early socialization is vital for this breed.
 The dog needs to understand that new people and new dogs and other animals are not a threat to them or you.
 Socialization as a puppy lays the groundwork for this, and continued socialization will reinforce it.
 Training should also be undertaken from a young age.
-Although the breed may not do well in agility, it can excel in other canine sports, especially those that take advantage of the breed’s massive frame and incredible strength.
+Although the breed may not do well in agility, they can excel in other canine sports, especially those that take advantage of the breed’s massive frame and incredible strength.

 Health & Care